-This simple example is not necessarily as something you will want to do, but to illustrate how pin connectors and channel mapping work.
+This simple example is not necessarily something you will want to do, but it illustrates how pin connectors and channel mapping work.
 In it, we will be adding reverb to just one channel of a track.

-- 1. Into an empty FX chain we insert ReaVerbate, display the pin connector and add two channels.
-Output is directed to 3/4, as in the example above right.
-The option Pass thru unmapped - channels is enabled so that the dry signal will pass thru this FX unaffected by it. - 2.
-We adjust the reverb parameters as required. - 3.
+1. Into an empty FX chain we insert ReaVerbate, display the pin connector and add two channels.
+Direct output to 3/4, as in the example above right.
+The option Pass thru unmapped output channels is enabled so that the dry signal will pass thru this FX unaffected.

+- 2. We adjust the reverb parameters as required. - 3.
 The JS: Channel Mapper Downmixer is added after ReaVerbate.
-It is set up so that the mixer channels 1/2 (dry signal) are passed to the track's channel 1 (left), and 3/4 (wet signal) are passed to the track's channel 2 (right). - 4.
+Set it up so that the mixer channels 1/2 (dry signal) are passed to the track's channel 1 (left), and 3/4 (wet signal) are passed to the track's channel 2 (right). - 4.
 We play the track, adjusting pan to suit, noticing that only the right channel will include any delay.
 Headphones are a good way to test this!